UIUC-iSchool-DataViz/is445_obuobg_spring2025/week10/lecture10p2.md

 Be aware:
  * **NO** extensions for these assignments.
- * There is a group-submission option (sign up open, reminder in a few weeks!).
+ * There is a group-submission option (sign up open, closes next week!).

 note:
 just some reminders about the final project